 Either way, seeking out help is the first step to finding a solution to the problem you’re having.
 And the fact that you’re seeking answers shows that you really do care about your kids and your family.
 That’s an excellent way to start, in our opinion.

-Sometimes, community centers or non-profits offer parent coaching, or parenting workshops.
+Sometimes, community centres or non-profits offer parent coaching, or parenting workshops.
 For example, we have found some at the links below:

 There are more you can google, of course.
 We encourage you to find help if you think you need it.
 And it doesn’t always have to be expensive or paid help, if you can’t afford it.